Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Related Work

+Non-planar primitives were introduced by BG-Triangle \citep{wu_2025_bg} which uses B{\'e}zier Gaussian triangles that are effective near boundaries, but comes at the cost of operating on complex, non-planar primitives that are hard to render.
+Quadratic Gaussian Splatting \citep{zhang_2025_quadratic} uses deformable quadratic surfaces as primitives and geodesic, instead of Euclidean, distance-based density distributions that adapt to the curvature of the primitives.

-A few methods rely on volumetric primitives.
-LinPrim \cite{vonlutzow2025linprim} is based on linear solid primitives, specifically octahedra and tetrahedra, with triangular faces that take advantage of well known fast processing and rendering mechanisms.
-LinPrim performs volumetric rendering by computing the entrance and exit points of each ray through the primitives.
-3D Convex Splatting (3DCS) \cite{Held_2024_3D} was inspired by the same shortcoming of GS: very large numbers of primitives are needed to model hard edges and flat surfaces due to the diffuseness of the Gaussians.
+Another class of methods rely on volumetric primitives.
+LinPrim \citep{vonluetzow_2025_linprim} is based on linear solid primitives with triangular faces and performs volumetric rendering by computing the entrance and exit points of each ray through the primitives.
+3D Convex Splatting (3DCS) \citep{held_2025_3d} was inspired by the limitation of GS that requires very large numbers of primitives to model hard edges and flat surfaces due to the diffuseness of the Gaussians.
 As the name suggests, the scene is represented by a set of polyhedral convexes which undergo volumetric rendering, pruning and splitting operations.
 The concepts of smoothness and sharpness introduced by 3DCS have inspired our diffuseness (see Section~\ref{sec:method}).
-Radiant Foam \cite{Govindarajan_2025_Radiant} is both efficient, like GS, but also enables modeling light transport phenomena like reflection and refraction.
-The method takes its name from the representation which is a dense Voronoi tessellation of 3D space.
-The positions of Voronoi sites are differentiable after rendering, allowing iterative optimization.
-Since this is the only representation with connected elements, non-differentiable operations, e.g. pruning, have to be implemented carefully.
-All methods in this paragraph rely on different forms of piecewise constant volumetric elements with planar faces.
-Computing the intersections of each primitive with a ray requires multiple ray-triangle intersections, and is thus more expensive than our method.
+Radiant Foam \citep{govindarajan_2025_radiant} enables modeling light transport phenomena, like reflection and refraction, by tessellating the space into Voronoi cells and iteratively optimizing the positions of the Voronoi vertices.
+All methods in this paragraph rely on different forms of volumetric elements with planar faces.
+Computing the intersections of each primitive with a ray requires multiple ray-triangle intersections, and is thus more expensive than \network{}.

+A recent trend in the literature has been joint optimization of two representations: one for synthesizing novel views and one that is more faithful to the surfaces \citep{choi_2024_meshgs,jiang_2025_halogs}.
+MILo \citep{guedon_2025_milo} maintains Gaussians that are alpha-blended for view synthesis and a watertight mesh without texture that captures the geometry of the scene.